lixpaulian/dacq/README.md

 ```

-For more details on how to use of these primitives, please see the test files.
+For more details on how to use of these primitives, please see dacq.h header file and the test files.

 ## Configuration